 Timing is important.
 Waiting to apply can delay your benefits.

 File for unemployment in the first week that you lose your job or have your hours reduced.
 Your claim begins the Sunday of the week you applied for unemployment.
-You can request to backdate your claim date to the week you became unemployed due to COVID-19.

 If you filed for unemployment within the last 52 weeks and have not exhausted your benefits, you must reopen your claim to restart your benefits.